 NNF Young Investigator Awards are for outstanding younger scientists to come to Denmark to expand their groundbreaking research programs.
 These awards provide funding for independent early- to mid-career researchers who are ready to conduct larger and more ambitious studies.
 The NNF is seeking to support exceptional scientists working within any area of biomedical and/or biotechnological sciences.

-- An applicant must be a principal investigator with an independent research program that s/he has directed for less than 7 years in total.
+- An applicant must be a principal investigator with an independent research group that s/he has directed for less than 7 years in total.

 - The host institution can be anywhere in Denmark and must be a university, university hospital, public research institution or other non-profit organization.

-- Awards up to DKK 20 million (EUR ~2.7 M, USD ~3 M) for a period of 7 years.
-Up to DKK 5 M may be utilized for establishment of the laboratory during the first year, with following years funded at up to DKK 2.5 M per year.
+- Awards up to DKK 25 million (EUR ~3.4 M, USD ~3.9 M) for a period of 7 years.
+Up to DKK 7 million may be utilized for establishment of the laboratory during the first year, with following years funded at up to DKK 3 million per year.

 Up to 6 applicants will be invited to stage II.
 The major elements of the stage II application will be a comprehensive research program proposal and a letter of commitment from the host institution in Denmark.
-Stage II applicants will be invited to the Novo Nordisk Foundation for interviews with the NNF review committee.
-Award notification will occur by October, 2017.
+Stage II applicants will be invited to the Novo Nordisk Foundation for an interview with the NNF review committee.

 Evaluation of applications and selection of grant awardees will be based on scientific excellence, originality and potential impact.